 Through exercise, distinctive and metabolite-induced vasodilation leads to a drop in peripheral resistance in the upper-limb vessels.
-The gap between arterial inflow and the metabolic demand may result in arm claudication.
-Additionally, when there is an increase in the retrograde flow through the ipsilateral vertebral artery, it may “steal” blood away from the cerebral circulation.
+The gap between arterial inflow and metabolic demand may result in arm claudication.
+Additionally, when there is an increase in retrograde flow through the ipsilateral vertebral artery, it may “steal” blood away from the cerebral circulation.

-This syndrome is mostly characterized by a retrograde flow of blood from the Left Internal Mammary Artery (LIMA) to the left subclavian artery (SA) when a proximal left SA stenosis is present.
-Coronary Subclavian steal syndrome is mostly asymptomatic.
+Coronary-subclavian steal syndrome is characterized by retrograde flow of blood from the left internal mammary artery to the left subclavian artery when a proximal left SA stenosis is present.
+It is usually asymptomatic.
+When it becomes symptomatic, patients can experience:

-- Relapse after initial improvement following CABG; it can be associated with the exercise of the left arm
+- Relapse after initial improvement following CABG; it can be associated with exercise of the left arm

 - Recurrent feeling of angina after CABG

-- Examination may reveal a difference in the radial pulse volume and subclavian bruits
+- Examination may reveal a difference in the radial pulse volume and subclavian bruits.

-Coronary steal syndrome can be diagnosed:
+Coronary steal syndrome can be diagnosed by: